Need to rotate a bunch of images on macOS but don’t want to use Preview? Here’s how to do it in Terminal using native tools.

 While the above works for me when it comes to rotating images in Terminal, you may use an alternative or better way.

 Think this is all rubbish, incomplete, or massively overcomplicated?!
-Feel free to send me an email at dominic AT how-hard-can-it.be and teach me something new!
+Feel free to reach out to me on LinkedIn and teach me something new!

 As always, prove me wrong and I’ll buy you a pint!